zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Sun 01 Sep 2019 09:11:20 AM Beijing`]
+1. Still writing some helper classes for the stream interface.

 [`Wed 21 Aug 2019 10:21:16 AM Beijing`]
 1. The major streaming bugs are cleared so far.
 Next is to improve the stream interface for the proxy/server because current API is raw and difficult for third-party development.
 2. the second task is to rewrite the file upload/download support via the streaming interface.